 CPAP Could Limit Effectiveness

 Both these studies used CPAP as their sleep apnea treatment of choice.
 On the one hand, CPAP is the gold standard of sleep apnea treatment, but it has limitations that might be significant for diabetes control.

 CPAP compliance tends to be relatively low–most estimates say 60-70%, although some are as low as 50% or less–but even those are inflated numbers.
 CPAP compliance is set at just four hours a night, 21 nights a month.
 If you sleep 8 hours a night, you actually only have use your CPAP 35% of the time you’re sleeping to be considered compliant.
 And that might just not be enough for diabetes control.

 CPAP Alternatives Could Be Better for Diabetes

 If you are using CPAP but aren’t seeing an improvement in your symptoms, you might need a new treatment that will help you remain compliant.
-To learn more about oral appliances in the Detroit area, please call (248) 480-0085 today for an appointment with a sleep dentist at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+To learn more about oral appliances in the Detroit area, please call (248) 480-0085 today for an appointment with a sleep dentist at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.